blakedietz/blakedietz.me/content/posts/2021-09-20-link-dump/index.md

 ---
 path: /blog/2021-09-20/link-dump
-title: 2021 Week 37 Link Dump
+title: "2021 Week 37: What I'm reading"
-description: Links I found interesting for week 37
+description: Helpful Elixir links for tracing and troubleshooting mixed with some resources for writing typescript in a functional style.
 tags:
   - elixir
   - typescript
   - functional-programming
-  - ""
 draft: false
 date: 2021-09-20T12:00:00.000-06:00
 ---